ecmwf-training/c3s-training/observations/intro.md

 ## C3S satellite observations (ECV) - tutorials on atmospheric composition

-This tutorial series explores the use of observatins to monitor and examine the chemical constituents of our atmosphere that contribute to Climate stability and change.
-Here, you can delve into datasets on greenhouse gas concentrations, aerosol optical properties, and ozone concentrations. he constituents of our atmosphere directly affects Earth’s temperature, weather patterns and air quality.
-Understanding and monitoring their dynamics is therefore essential, for tracking Climate change, air quality, and responding to potential/actual human health implications.
+This tutorial series explores the use of observatins to monitor and examine the chemical constituents of our atmosphere that contribute to climate stability and change.
+Here, you can delve into datasets on greenhouse gas concentrations, aerosol optical properties, and ozone concentrations.
+The constituents of our atmosphere directly affects Earth’s temperature, weather patterns and air quality.
+Understanding and monitoring their dynamics is therefore essential, for tracking climate change, air quality, and responding to potential/actual human health implications.

 Here, you can find tutorials on the following topics:

-1. Total Ozone Column (exploring measurements of ozone in the total atmospheric column)
+1. Total ozone column (exploring measurements of ozone in the total atmospheric column)
-2. How to access and use a satellite-derived Greenhouse Gas level-2 data product using XCO2_EMMA as an example
+2. How to access and use a satellite-derived greenhouse gas level-2 data product using XCO2_EMMA as an example
 3. Exploring gridded data on aerosol properties available on C3S
 4. Visualising a full climate data record of multi-sensor aerosol data